 The next section of the paper introduces the concept of thermal routines, which is used as a framework for the study, and outlines the research traditions on which this concept draws.
 The following section describes the mixed method approach that was followed to investigate thermal routines, combining analysis of data from heating controllers with interviews with households.
 Next, findings about individual household routines and how these combine to affect aggregated energy demand patterns are discussed.
-The concluding section highlights the challenges established thermal routines pose for a transition to low carbon heating.
+The concluding section highlights the challenges that established thermal routines pose for a transition to low carbon heating.

-Developing a concept of thermal routines
+Developing a concept of household thermal routines

-The concept of thermal routines aims to represent how daily patterns of space heating demand are influenced both by rhythms of daily activities in the home, and by requirements for particular internal temperatures at different times.
+The concept of thermal routines aims to represent how daily patterns of space heating demand are influenced both by rhythms of daily activities in the home and by requirements for particular internal temperatures at different times.
+It picks up the idea put forward by Nicol: 'most people have a daily thermal routine ... on the whole we know what thermal conditions to expect over a day or a month and we generally have strategies for dealing with them' (Nicol et al. 2012 p3) with a specific focus on routines in the home.

 This section describes how thermal routines build on two theoretical approaches (thermal comfort and social practice theory) to provide a framework for looking at space heating energy use in the dynamic environment of the home.